eoinkelly/notes/oauth/book-mastering-oauth.md

 ## Untrusted client using implicit grant workflow

 1. You ask GoodApp to show you a list of your contacts on Facebook
-1. GoodApp sends you to a Facebook.com URL.
+2. GoodApp sends you to a Facebook.com URL.
 The URL contains metadata to let Facebook process it e.g.
     * the client_id of GoodApp (so Facebook knows that it is GoodApp wants access to your stuff)
     * scopes to tell Facebook *what* stuff you want from the user
-    * A "redirect URL" (tells Facebook which URL in GoodApp to send the result of the access request to)
+    * An **optional**  "redirect URI" (tells Facebook which URL in GoodApp to send the result of the access request to)
-1. Facebook asks the user if they are ok with GoodApp having access to the requested stuff (we assume they say yes)
+3. Facebook asks the user if they are ok with GoodApp having access to the requested stuff (we assume they say yes)
-1. Facebook sends a key (access token) to the GoodApp redirect URL
+4. Facebook sends a key (access token) to the GoodApp redirect URL
-1. GoodApp sends a request to Facebook for the contacts passing the key it received
+5. GoodApp sends a request to Facebook for the contacts passing the key it received
-1. Facebook validates the key
+6. Facebook validates the key
     * *how* this is done is not specified by OAuth2
-1. Facebook sends back the list of contacts
+7. Facebook sends back the list of contacts

 Features of this flow